zum Hauptinhalt

 Hospitality: Exercise caution and good judgment in relation to the reasonableness and proportionality of offering or accepting hospitality which shall be proportionate to the markets in which the hospitality is being offered or received and which shall consider the cumulative impact of multiple events of hospitality.
 The local Managing Director shall be consulted in the case of uncertainty on whether hospitality should be accepted or offered.

-Meals, travel and accommodation expenses for our employees shall as a rule always be paid for by EFD Induction, and not by the third party offering the hospitality.
+Meals, travel and accommodation expenses for our employees shall as a rule always be paid for by ENRX, and not by the third party offering the hospitality.

 • Gifts exceeding a value of EUR 40 cannot be given or received by any employee.